-• Bit 7..6,4 - REFS2..REFS0: Voltage Reference Selection Bits
+Bit 7:6,4 - REFS2:REFS0: Voltage Reference Selection Bits

-These bits select the voltage reference (V{REF}) for the ADC, as shown in Table 18-3.
+These bits select the voltage reference (V{REF}) for the ADC, as shown in Table 17-3.
 If these bits are changed during a conversion, the change will not go in effect until this conversion is complete (ADIF in ADCSR is set).
 Whenever these bits are changed, the next conversion will take 25 ADC clock cycles.
-If active channels are used, using V{CC} or an external AREF higher than (V{CC} - 1V) as a voltage reference is not recommended, as this will affect the ADC accuracy.
+When differential channels and gain are used, using V{CC} or an external AREF higher than (V{CC} - 1V) as a voltage reference is not recommended as this will affect the ADC accuracy.